spatie/blink/README.md

 - [Freek Van der Herten](https://github.com/freekmurze)
 - [All Contributors](../../contributors)

-We got the idea and the name of this package from [Statamic's Blink helper](https://docs.statamic.com/addons/helpers#blink-cache).
+We got the idea and the name for this package from [Statamic's Blink helper](https://docs.statamic.com/addons/helpers#blink-cache).
 We reached out to them and got permission for using the `blink` name.

 ## About Spatie